TLC (TV network): 1998–2008: "Life Unscripted", new direction

-2007–present: Further focus on personal stories
+2008–present: Further focus on personal stories

-In 2007, TLC premiered Say Yes to the Dress, a reality series following clients of Kleinfeld Bridal in Manhattan.
 In early March 2008, TLC launched a new imaging campaign, "Life Surprises".
 This new slogan came as TLC began to shift even more to personal stories, and away from the once-dominating home improvement shows.
 Programs focused on family life became the core of the channel.
 Jon & Kate Plus 8, which by 2008 was the highest-rated program on TLC, and Little People, Big World were joined by 17 Kids and Counting—a show which followed the lives of the Duggar family (and was in turn retitled 18 Kids and Counting, and then 19 Kids and Counting, as the family expanded), and Table for 12 in 2008 and 2009 respectively.
 The series Toddlers & Tiaras also debuted in 2008, and proved popular enough to spawn a spin-off in 2012, Here Comes Honey Boo Boo, focusing on the family life of recurring contestant Alana "Honey Boo Boo" Thompson.
 Also premiering on TLC in 2009 was Cake Boss, which focuses on the head baker at Carlo's Bakery and his staff, who mostly consist of his family.